9 Annoying Instagram Habits You Should Break

 There is obviously nothing genuine behind these comments and they only serve one purpose and that is to attract more followers.
 To make it worse, the posting of these pointless comments is often outsourced, or it is automated.

 Sadly though, it works.
 But the reality is that the followers you may attract with this very annoying habit are not engaged followers.
-So while your followers count may go up, your Instagram as a whole won’t benefit much from it.
+So while your followers count may go up, your Instagram account as a whole won’t benefit much from it.

 2. The Follow Unfollow Trick